 So, you want to fight fires with Strategic Wildfire?
 That’s great.
 We are always looking for fit, tough, good-natured, hardworking individuals that know their way around the outdoors.

 Here are a few of the traits that make great wildland firefighters.
-If you’ve got what it takes, let us know by answering each of these questions in your cover letter.
+Ask yourself these following Questions if you think you've got what it takes.

 We might as well get this out of the way.
-If you can’t carry a 45-pound pack for three miles in under 45 minutes, then you are probably not cut out to be a firefighter.
+If you can’t carry a 45-pound pack for three miles in under 45 minutes and complete an intense relay test, then you are probably not cut out to be a firefighter.
 This is an arduous stress test that every firefighter working at Strategic Wildfire must demonstrate.

-You can train for this by carrying around rocks in a bag.
+You can train for this by going for a long hike with a heavy pack.
 If you are having serious difficulty, then just imagine how hard it would be after 14 straight days on the fireline.
 If that sounds daunting, this might not be the job for you.
 You need a very high level of fitness to even be considered.

 Firefighting takes physical endurance and mental stamina.
 The season can be a long, tough haul.
 And it’s not for everyone.
 Be prepared to work 12 hours a day, for weeks at a time (and be compensated handsomely for all that overtime*).
 However, be warned: The conditions aren’t pretty.
 For starters, you are in the middle of wildfire.
 You will be fighting fires and nothing else - for weeks at a time.
 If you can soot up every day, face the heat, and still have a smile on your face, you’ve got the grit that we want.